getElastic/pdf-query-chatbot/README.md

 This app is an efficient, knowledge-driven assistant for internal document queries, making use of Azure OpenAI services for high-quality responses.

+## Prerequisites

+- Install the below Python packages using pip in your environment : pip install [name of package]

+python-dotenv
+os
+streamlit
+PyPDF2
+langchain
+langchain-openai
+langchain-community
+langchain-core

 ## Setup

 1. **Clone the repository**: